You have a lot of choices when it comes to defining a social media strategy.

 If you plan on becoming a social media marketer, you need to do more than just come up with content to post.

 A comprehensive social media marketing strategy covers three components: Monitoring, engagement, and conversion.
+If you have no idea what’s going on and need to wrap your head around your own social media strategy, take our free audit first.

 Regardless of whether you decide to participate in social media, people are going to talk about you using their social accounts.